SergeiOssokine/airquality_capstone/docs/user_guide/user_guide.md

 ### Performing the analysis

 Next we perform the actual analysis and obtain the dataset that computes that shows the hourly measurements of different pollutants at all the different stations in Berlin, as well as their spatial average.
-For more details, see [here]()
+For more details, see [here]().

+To execute the analysis run
 ```bash
 make trigger_analysis_flow
 ```

-This job will take about 3 minutes to run and will create the final dataset needed for creatng the dashboard.
+This job will take about 3 minutes to run and will create the final dataset needed for creating the dashboard.

 ## Data sources

 The measurement data comes from [OpenAQ](https://openaq.org/), which provides data via API as well as bulk download.
 We also make use of geographical location data from [GeoApify](https://www.geoapify.com/), see in particular [here](https://www.geoapify.com/download-all-the-cities-towns-villages/).
-The daily limits for exposure to different pollutants were taken from the [2021 WHO guidelines](https://www.who.int/news-room/feature-stories/detail/what-are-the-who-air-quality-guidelines)
+The daily limits for exposure to different pollutants were taken from the [2021 WHO guidelines](https://www.who.int/news-room/feature-stories/detail/what-are-the-who-air-quality-guidelines).